 I can't say enough about the quality of fish I received from them.
 They delivered the fish to my front door, which was very convenient.
 The fish arrived fresh, on-ice, and in great condition!
 I work a lot during the summer and I can't always get out to catch my own fish.
 They made it really easy for us to have fresh, high quality fish to smoke and fill our freezer.

 The fish we purchased from you was ridiculously fresh, exceptionally packaged, and amazing in quality.
-My kids usually won't eat any kind of fish (except fish-sticks) except for the amazing salmon we got from you.
-My two oldest fight over any extra pieces and even eat the skin!
-We are spoiled now and will never eat grocery store salmon again.
+My kids usually won't eat any kind of fish except for the amazing salmon we got from you.
 We will hopefully be buying a shipment from you every year.
-Thank you for the awesome fish, we can't wait for another big white box straight from Alaska!!!
+Thank you for the awesome fish, we can't wait for another big box straight from Alaska!!!